Josiah Wedgwood History And Stratton Powder Compacts

-The collaboration of Laughton & Sons Ltd. (the owners of Stratton compacts & accessories) & Josiah Wedgwood & Sons Ltd. was one that worked so well.
-The owners of the Stratton brand would commission Wedgwood to make commemorative plaques to adorn their vanities.
-Royal occasions were often marked by the crafting of limited edition Wedgwood Stratton powder compacts.
-For example, the Silver Jubilee of Queen Elizabeth II and the marriage of HRH Prince of Wales to Lady Diana Spencer.
-Wedgwood have a long association with European royalty.
+The collaboration of Laughton & Sons Ltd. (owners of Stratton compacts & accessories) & Josiah Wedgwood & Sons Ltd. was one that worked so well.
+Laughton & Sons commissioned Wedgwood to make commemorative plaques to adorn their vanities and also purely decorative mounts.

 Josiah Wedgwood was a potter who was credited with the vision to see the need for industrialisation of the pottery industry.
-He was born in Burslem, in an area known as ‘The Potteries’, in Staffordshire.
+Burslem is situated in an area known as The Potteries, in Staffordshire, England.
 Even when he was nine years old he was considered a skilled potter.
-He survived a serious attack of smallpox which considerably weakened his knee.
-As a result of this he was unable to work the foot pedal of a potter’s wheel.
-This weakness did not deter him from being involved with the making of pottery.
-He now focused his efforts on designing pottery.
+When he was eleven years old he was struck down by smallpox.
+This illness left him with a tumour behind his right knee.
+Even though this disability made using the foot operated wheel painful this did not deter him from being involved with other aspects of making pottery.
+He focused his efforts on designing pottery, perfecting glazes and marketing.
 When he was in his twenties he began working with the well known & celebrated pottery-maker of the era - Thomas Whieldon.

 Whieldon was so impressed with his hard work and talent that he offered him a partnership in 1754.

 WEDGWOOD ADORNS THIS ROOM IN THE PALACE OF ARCHDUKE ALBERT